“Adoption…I Did What Was Best for My Daughter”

 When I called Lifetime, the lady I talked to answered all of my questions which made me feel less stressed and more confident about adoption.
 Once I decided to go further with adoption (about two weeks later), I called back, and the Adoption Coordinator I worked with asked me questions.
 At the time, I felt like she was asking too many personal questions that were none of her business.
 But, looking back now, I realize that she was just trying to learn as much as she could about my situation so that she could help me make an adoption plan that fit me.

 I felt really supported by Lifetime as I went thru the adoption process.
 They offered to connect me with a licensed therapist.
-My mom (who was totally against the adoption happening) told me that of course, the adoption agency would give me “counseling” that would push me more towards adopting out my baby.
+My mom (who was totally against the adoption happening) told me that of course, the agency would give me “counseling” that would push me more towards adopting out my baby.
 But the fact is, the therapist didn’t work for Lifetime.
 So, it didn’t matter to her whether I went with adoption or not.

 My Adoption Coordinator also gave me the phone number of a woman she called a “birth mother.”
 This woman had been through the whole process I was going through, and she placed her son for adoption a few years back.
 Talking to her both while I was pregnant and after the placement helped so much!
 I feel like until you go through something yourself, it’s hard to give someone advice.
 This woman had been “in my shoes” so she could tell me what to expect, emotions-wise.